hlzz/libvot/README.md

 ## Documentation
 The [homepage](http://hlzz.github.io/libvot/) of libvot is hosted by github-pages.
 See the documentation [here](http://hlzz.github.io/libvot/doc/html/index.html).

-## Optional Dependencies
-* Boost (>1.55), for serialization, python-binding, etc.
-* OpenCV (>2.4), for feature detector and general utilities for image processing.
-* NVIDIA's Cuda Toolkit 7.5, for GPU-related code.
-* NVIDIA's cuDNNv5 for CUDA 7.5, for the deep learning module.

-See the [installation](doc/installation.md) guide for details.

 ## Contributing
 We are working toward the next major release (0.2.0).